AntonOlav/ev-charging-infrastructure/README.md

   2. Continuously monitor and update the network data, traffic volume data, and charging station data as new information becomes available.
   3. Periodically re-run the MCF analysis and charging station placement optimization to adapt to changing conditions and improve the performance of the charging infrastructure.

 This plan provides a high-level overview of the steps required to perform a Minimum Cost Flow analysis and optimize charging station placement based on traffic flow.
-The specific details and implementation may vary depending on your problem, dataset, and objectives.